github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/setting-up-a-template-repository-for-github-codespaces.md

 For example, you could provide this link in a tutorial for getting started with your framework.
 In your link, replace `OWNER/TEMPLATE-REPO` with the name of your template repository, for example `monalisa/octo-template`.

 When someone creates a codespace from your template, the contents of your template repository will be cloned into their codespace.
 When the user is ready, they will be able to publish their work to a new repository on {% data variables.product.product_name %} belonging to their personal account.
 Any usage charges for the codespace will be billed to the user who created it.
-For more information, see "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)."
+For more information, see "[AUTOTITLE](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)."

 ## Describe your template

 If you don't have one, create a README for your template repository to describe the purpose of your template and how to get started with it.
-For more information, see "[About READMEs](/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)."
+For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)."

 A short description of your template is displayed on the "Create a new codespace" page that users land on when they follow the `https://github.com/codespaces/new?template_repository=OWNER/TEMPLATE-REPO` link.
 This description is taken from the **Description** field that you can set when you create a repository.
 You can edit this description at any time by navigating to the repository's page and clicking **{% octicon "gear" aria-label="The Settings gear" %}** next to the **About** section on the right of the page.